camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 If you've followed along so far, you'll need to:
 1. edit the image names in skaffold.yaml and kustomize.yaml to something you can push to
 2. [optional] set the hostname in site-data.yaml to something pointing at your ingress load balancer
-3. then `make skaffold` should bring up an accessible instance at `<hostname>/camunda`
-	- if you're not using google cloud build, either:
+3. if you're not using google cloud build, either:
 	- edit the build steps in skaffold.yaml to build with something else
 	- build and push your image another way, then `make` to skip skaffold and use kustomize only
+3. then `make skaffold` should bring up an accessible instance at `<hostname>/camunda`

-if you didn't expose the ingress via a public URL, you can port forward from localhost:
+If you didn't expose the ingress via a public URL, you can port forward from localhost:
 `kubectl port-forward -n camunda-bpm-demo svc/camunda-bpm 8080:8080`
 and browse to `localhost:8080/camunda`